 Cooperation in the Upper Rhine

-The cooperation area in the Upper Rhine region comprises the five Swiss cantons of Basel-Stadt, Basel-Landschaft, Aargau, Solothurn and Jura, parts of the federal states of Baden-Württemberg and Rhineland-Palatinate and the Departments of Haut-Rhin and Bas-Rhin of the newly established Grand Est region.
+The cooperation area in the Upper Rhine region comprises the five Swiss cantons of Basel-Stadt, Basel-Landschaft, Aargau, Solothurn and Jura, parts of the federal states of Baden-Württemberg and Rhineland-Palatinate and the Departments of Haut-Rhin and Bas-Rhin of the Grand Est region.
 The various cooperation bodies in the Upper Rhine area have joined forces under the umbrella of the Tri-National Metropolitan Region of the Upper Rhine Valley (TMO) to represent the region as a unified entity.
-In recent years, over 300 cross-border projects, including approximately 150 projects involving Swiss organisations, were implemented under the Upper Rhine INTERREG programme which receives funding from Europe.
+Since 1990, over 400 cross-border projects, including approximately 200 projects involving Swiss organisations, have been implemented under the Upper Rhine INTERREG programme which receives funding from Europe.

 Cooperation in the agglomeration area

 The Tri-national Euro District Basel (TEB) was founded in 2007 to promote cooperation in the Basel agglomeration.
 It is the driving force behind tri-national projects revolving around various issues.
 Relevant examples include the IBA Basel 2020, which focuses on bringing new architectural visions to the region as well as numerous projects in the fields of public transport and encounters between citizens.